What Does it Take to Be a Clinical Data Manager?

 - Develop or select specific software programs for various research scenarios.

-Things a Clinical Data Manager Should Know How to Do
+What a Clinical Data Manager Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.